 \begin{definition} When solutions to a system of PDEs satisfy the conclusion of Theorem \ref{T:Leray_Ohya_domain_of_dependence}, we say that the system has the \textdef{domain-of-dependence property.} \end{definition}

-\begin{remark} Theorem \ref{T:Leray_Ohya_existence} assumes that the system is Leray-Ohya hyperbolic for $V \in \mathcal{A}(\Sigma,Y)$, which is essentially the space of values near the initial data.
-Theorem \ref{T:Leray_Ohya_existence} is proven with an iteration (see below), thus we need to guarantee that, at each step, the iterates form a Leray-Ohya system with the right properties, which is guaranteed by staying within $\mathcal{A}(\Sigma,Y)$.
-(Naturally, it would not make sense to require the system to be Leray-Ohya hyperbolic for the yet to be proven to exist solution $U$.)
-Once $U$ is constructed, one can then ask whether the system is Leray-Ohya hyperbolic for $U$.
+\begin{remark} Theorem \ref{T:Leray_Ohya_existence} assumes that the system is Leray--Ohya hyperbolic for $V \in \mathcal{A}(\Sigma,Y)$, which is essentially the space of values near the initial data.
+Theorem \ref{T:Leray_Ohya_existence} is proven with an iteration (see below), thus we need to guarantee that, at each step, the iterates form a Leray--Ohya system with the right properties, which is guaranteed by staying within $\mathcal{A}(\Sigma,Y)$.
+(Naturally, it would not make sense to require the system to be Leray--Ohya hyperbolic for the yet to be proven to exist solution $U$.)
+Once $U$ is constructed, one can then ask whether the system is Leray--Ohya hyperbolic for $U$.
 This will be the case if $T^\prime$ is small, since in this case the values of $U$ will be close to those of the initial data by continuity, guaranteeing that $U \in \mathcal{A}(\Sigma,Y)$. \end{remark}

 \begin{remark} We recall the meaning of ``depends only on $\left.
 U_{0} \right|_{J^-(x) \cap \Sigma}$" in Theorem \ref{T:Leray_Ohya_domain_of_dependence}.
 Let $U_{0,1}$ and $U_{0,2}$ be two initial data for \eqref{E:Quasilinear_system} and $U_1$ and $U_2$ the corresponding solutions given by Theorem \ref{T:Leray_Ohya_existence}, which we can assume to be defined on the same time interval $[0,T^\prime]$ by shrinking one of the time intervals for $U_1$ or $U_2$ if necessary.
 Let $J^-_1(x)$ be the past domain of dependence of $x$ with respect to the solution $U_1$.
 Suppose that $\left.
 U_{0,1} \right|_{J_1^-(x) \cap \Sigma} = \left.
 U_{0,2} \right|_{J_1^-(x) \cap \Sigma}$ Then, $U_1(x) = U_2(x)$ and, in fact, $U_1 = U_2$ in $J_1^-(x)$.
 It also follows that $J_1^-(x) = J_2^-(x)$, where $J^-_2(x)$ be the past domain of dependence of $x$ with respect to the solution $U_2$. \end{remark}